Roogry/dcd-flut-restaurant/README.md

 # Dicoding Flutter Restaurant

 This is a submission project for [Dicoding](https://www.dicoding.com/) class [Belajar Fundamental Aplikasi Flutter](https://www.dicoding.com/academies/195).
-This project is a simple restaurant app that shows a list of restaurants and their details.
-This project is built using Flutter and Dart.
+This project is a simple restaurant app built using Flutter and Dart.

 ## Features

 - Show a list of restaurants
+- Search restaurants
 - Show restaurant details
 - Add restaurant review
+- Add restaurant to bookmark
-- Show favorite restaurants
+- Show bookmark restaurants

+## Technology

+- Provider for State Management
+- http packages to fetch data from API
+- SQLite
-- Search restaurants
+- Shared Preferences

 ## Screenshots